TABLE OF CONTENTS

 After the 2017 election, it was obvious that some residents did not like marijuana legalization and liberation.
 Measure D initiative was defeated in the legislation as a way for residents to show their disapproval.
 Proposition 64 was one of the marijuana legislation that passed quite easily across the state.
 However, there were 53 percent of voters in Calaveras County that voted against it.
 Two of the five supervisors that voted for the marijuana cultivation ordinance are set to go into retirement and so, it seems that the cannabis ban will remain into effect.
 There just doesn't seem that there is any way around this.
 Calaveras County has failed the cannabis growers immensely.

-If you want to know more about the cannabis ban in Calaveras County, visit the Cannabis Training University now.
+If you want to know more about the cannabis ban in Calaveras County, visit the Cannabis Training University's marijuana courses online.